 The rule specifically refers to dangerous machinery so linking alcohol with the use of power tools or industrial machinery is, in most cases, unlikely to be acceptable.

 However, an ad for an alcoholic drink which featured scenes of two men engaged in DIY using a power drill was judged to be acceptable, due to the clear separation between this scene and the only reference to alcohol in the final scene (Beverage Brands (UK) Ltd, 30 May 2007).
+As always, context and final execution is key.

 Showing people consuming alcohol at work, or suggesting that they should do so, is very likely to breach the Code.